zuozhenggh/learning-library/solutions-library/ebs-move-improve/README.md

-# Move and Improve E-Business Suite to Oracle Cloud Infrastructure (OCI)
+# Lift and Shift on-premises E-Business Suite to Oracle Cloud Infrastructure (OCI)

 ## Introduction
 Approximately 2 hours are required to complete this workshop.